 Busaba FC 4 SPA Srongpol 6 (Thursday 16th December 2021) Friendly (att: c10)

 My luck was definitely in good health regarding fixtures following my move to Bangkok a couple of weeks earlier.
-Research and joining several Facebook sites alerted me of a third match that I could attend in a week, despite an international break halting professional football.
+Research and joining several Facebook sites alerted me to a third match that I could attend in a week, despite an international break halting professional football.

 The previous Thursday I’d had a lovely time and received a warm welcome from coach Chai and his SPA Srongpol team when I attended their game against Nonthaburi City which can be read about here.
 They were to play at the same venue, and I was keen to return.

-This time I left my home at Min Residence a little earlier.
+This time, I left my home at Min Residence a little earlier.
 I needed cheering up after a disastrous day for England in the cricket against Australia.
-The 197 bus arriving was a good start, with the old vehicle complete with a wooden floor dropping me at Big C near to the ground.
+The 197 bus arriving was a good start, with the old vehicle complete with a wooden floor dropping me at Big C near the ground.

-Unfortunately, it didn’t have a food court so after a bit of shopping I grabbed a snack at 7/11 before wandering across to be greeted by some friendly familiar faces as I settled into a seat under one of the covers.
+Unfortunately, it didn’t have a food court, so after a bit of shopping, I grabbed a snack at 7/11 before wandering across to be greeted by some friendly familiar faces as I settled into a seat under one of the covers.

 Players from Khlong Samwa FC were training before kick-off with the game getting underway at 8.10pm.
 The pitch seemed in better condition than I noticed a week earlier, or perhaps the poor surface at FC Bang Sao Tong two days earlier had created that impression.